 Through online courses and in-person exams, MicroMasters participants gain a strong foundation in microeconomics, development economics, and probability and statistics, and engage with cutting-edge research in the field.
 Most MicroMasters courses are taught by MIT professors and are open to all who are interested in using evidence to promote effective policies and programs.

 The Poverty Action Lab was founded in 2003 at the Massachusetts Institute of Technology (MIT) by professors Abhijit Banerjee, Esther Duflo, and Sendhil Mullainathan, with the goal of transforming how the world approaches the challenges of global poverty.
-In 2005 the lab was named in honor of Abdul Latif Jameel, the father of MIT alumnus Mohammed Abdul Latif Jameel.
+In 2005 the lab was named in honor of Abdul Latif Jameel, the father of MIT alumnus Mohammed Abdul Latif Jameel and founder of the Abdul Latif Jameel company.
+J-PAL receives continued support from Community Jameel, an organization established in 2003 to continue the Jameel family's tradition of supporting social and economic sustainability.

 Today, J-PAL’s core staff includes more than 300 research, policy, education, and training professionals across seven offices worldwide.

 Our work is generously supported by foundations, governments, and individuals.
-Major donors include Community Jameel, The William and Flora Hewlett Foundation, The Bill and Melinda Gates Foundation, The John D. and Catherine T. MacArthur Foundation, The Laura and John Arnold Foundation, The Alfred P. Sloan Foundation, the UK Department for International Development, and the Australian Department of Foreign Affairs and Trade.
+Major donors include The Laura and John Arnold Foundation, Community Jameel, The Bill and Melinda Gates Foundation, The William and Flora Hewlett Foundation, The John D. and Catherine T. MacArthur Foundation, The Alfred P. Sloan Foundation, the Australian Department of Foreign Affairs and Trade, and the UK Department for International Development.